 What is collision coverage?

-Collision coverage pays to fix or replace a car that's been damaged in a collision with another object, or if it rolls over.
+Collision coverage helps pay to fix or replace a car that's been damaged in a collision with another vehicle, object, or a rollover.

 • Hitting or being hit by an animal